Representing stable complexes on projective spaces: Introduction

 For integers $i<j$, we write $D^{[i,j]}(X)=D^{[i,j]}_{\Coh (X)}(X)$ to denote the category of objects $E$ in $D(X)$ such that $H^s(E)=0$ for all $s<i$ and $s>j$.
 For any nonnegative integer $d$, we write $\Coh_{\leq d}(X)$ to denote the category of coherent sheaves on $X$ supported in dimension at most $d$, and $\Coh_{\geq d}$ to denote the category of coherent sheaves on $X$ with no subsheaves supported in dimension lower than $d$.
 For integers $0 \leq d < e$, we write $\langle \Coh_{\leq d}(X), \Coh_{\geq e}(X)[1]\rangle$ to denote the extension-closed subcategory of $D(X)$ generated by $\Coh_{\leq d}(X)$ and $\Coh_{\geq e}(X)[1]$; that is, the objects in $\langle \Coh_{\leq d}(X), \Coh_{\geq e}(X)[1]\rangle$ are the complexes $E$ such that $H^{-1}(E) \in \Coh_{\geq e}(X)$ and $H^0(E) \in \Coh_{\leq d}(X)$, and $H^s(E)=0$ for all $s \neq -1, 0$.

 On a smooth projective threefold $X$, we write $\mathbb{D}(-)$ to denote the dualising functor $-^\vee[2] =R\HHom (-,\OO_X)[2]$.

-\textbf{Acknowledgements.} The authors would like to thank Zhenbo Qin for helpful discussions, and Marcos Jardim for answering our questions on monads.
+\textbf{Acknowledgements.} The authors would like to thank Zhenbo Qin for helpful discussions, Marcos Jardim for answering our questions on monads, and Arend Bayer for many helpful comments and pointing out an error in an earlier version of the manuscript.
 The second author would also like to thank Zhenbo Qin and Dan Edidin, for the invitation to visit the University of Missouri, where part of this work was completed.
-He would also like to thank the support from SFB/TR 45 and Max-Planck-Institute for Mathematics.
+He would also like to thank the support of SFB/TR 45 and Max-Planck-Institute for Mathematics.
+The authors are also grateful to the referee, whose helpful comments have led to quite a few improvements.